Shipwreck Diving on Gunboat C-55, Isla Mujeres

 USS Ransom (AM-283), named ARM Teniente Juan de la Barrera (C-55), is a shipwreck sunk off the coast of Cancun and Isla Mujeres for the sole purpose of diving.
-Located in the strong currents between the two land masses, she is a wreck suited for advanced divers all year round but annually, between December and March, is a place that Spotted Eagle Rays return.
+Located in the strong currents between the two land masses, she is a wreck suited for advanced divers all year round, but annually, between December and March, she is where Spotted Eagle Rays return.

 These two wrecks were sunk by the Mexican government, creating artificial reefs to be used for diving, and have proven to be a top destination for divers visiting the area.

-The year-round currents caused by the proximity of the Cancun and Isla Mujeres land masses are very strong so these dives are not for beginners nor for divers that have not dived in a while.
-The depth of this wreck is around 22 meters /75 feet but the strong currents add an extra need for caution.
-The topography surrounding Gunboat C-55 is beautiful white sand and, just like Gunboat C-58, an area that was completely devoid of interest for the underwater visitor has been transformed into an amazing dive site with much biodiversity.
+The year-round currents caused by the proximity of the Cancun and Isla Mujeres land masses are powerful, so these dives are neither for beginners nor divers that have not dived in a while.
+The depth of this wreck is around 22 meters /75 feet, but the strong currents add an extra need for caution.
+The topography surrounding Gunboat C-55 is beautiful white sand and, just like Gunboat C-58, an area completely devoid of interest for the underwater visitor, has been transformed into a fantastic dive site with much biodiversity.

 The History of the Wreck

-Unlike Gunboat C-58 which was so difficult to locate the history, Gunboat C-55 has so much information out there.
-She led a very interesting life.
+Unlike Gunboat C-58, which was so challenging to locate the history, Gunboat C-55 has so much information.
+She led an exciting life.

 USS Ransom (AM 283) was an Admiral-class minesweeper built for the United States Navy during World War II.
 She was awarded three battle stars for service in the Pacific during World War II.